DvCud/SpringAPI/README.md

 # Spring Boot API Application

-This is a Spring Boot REST API application for employee management with MySQL database integration.
+This is a Spring Boot REST API application for employee management with H2 in-memory database integration.
 In this project I've created an interactive functional API using Spring Boot on IDEA IntelliJ IDE.

 ## Project Structure

 - Spring Boot 3.3.3
 - Java 17
-- MySQL Database
+- H2 In-Memory Database
 - JPA / Hibernate
 - Maven